zeiban/defiance-tools/README.md

 ## Overview ##

 These are a series of tools to extract various assets from the PC version of Defiance.
 If you are just curious about the WAD archive and it's internal RMID asset formats take a look in the wadlib/wadf.h and rmidlib/rmid.h files.
-The tools have all be developed with Visual Studio 2010 and the solution/projects are included.
-A lot of the code is very Windows specific so porting would take some effort.
+The code is quite a mess while I figure out the formats dispite rewriting everyhing several times.

+## Compiling ##
+All the tools were created using Visual C++ Exress 2010.
+If you have that would should be good to go.
+All the depenancies like zlib and libpng are included in the solution.

 ## Tools ##
 ### waddiff ###